MozartLino/claims-service/README.md

 This project was implemented as a take-home assignment and demonstrates end-to-end design of ingestion, validation, persistence, and querying of structured CSV data.

+## 📌 Decisions & Trade-offs

+For detailed notes on architectural decisions and trade-offs, see [DECISIONS.md](./DECISIONS.md).

 ---

 ## ✨ Features